What is a Graduate Assistantship?

 To apply for a graduate assistantship, please download the graduate assistantship application [pdf].

 Once you have been accepted into a graduate degree program, your graduate assistantship application will be available for departmental review.
 After review of graduate assistantship applications and supporting documentation, candidates may be interviewed.
-Upon completion of all interviews, the departments select the person to fill their graduate assistant positions and submit their recommendations to the Office of Graduate Admissions and Enrollment Services.
-The Office of Graduate Admissions and Enrollment Services submits the recommendations for approval to the University administration that includes; the Associate Vice President and Dean of Graduate Admissions, the Provost, and the Board of Trustees.
-Appointments are finalized at that time.
+Upon completion of all interviews, a department selects the person to fill their graduate assistant positions and submits their recommendations to the Associate Provost for Academic Affairs.

 For reappointment, you must submit a new application.This process includes the graduate assistantship application and a letter of recommendation from the department in which you are employed.
 If you are seeking an appointment to a different department, you must complete the graduate assistantship application and submit two new letters of recommendation and a statement about your career goals.
 These documents must be submitted to the Office of Graduate Admissions by April 1.